ponnhide/patchworklib/README.md

 </details>

-**01142022: Version 0.1.0 was released and it was avialable through pip**
+#### 01142022: Version 0.1.0 was released.
+- Patchworklib was now avialable through pip.

 <details>
 <summary> <b>01132022: "spacer" class was implemented and "case" parameter was added to Bricks class.</b> </summary>